 Settlement for a nursing home patient who was admitted to the ICU after developing sepsis due to a bedsore as well as a colon infection.
 This had been caused by her nursing home’s negligence.

-It’s shocking to know thousands of nursing home residents are victimized every day, many of whom have suffered right here in the Chicago area.
+It’s shocking to know thousands of nursing home residents are victimized every day.

 The U.S. has thousands of long-term care facilities serving millions of residents.
 Neglect, injuries, and abuse are very common in nursing homes across the country.
 Bedsores, malnutrition, dehydration, fractures, sexual abuse, and medical malpractice can harm many of our loved ones in nursing homes.